 18+ | Commercial Content | T&Cs apply | Begambleaware.org

-The top scorer in football history scored 805 goals and played for Hertha.
+The top scorer in football history scored 805 goals.
 That's true.
 Neither CR7 nor Lionel Messi is in the top 3, although they both made it into the elite club of players who scored more than 500 goals in official matches.
 Many of the best top scorers in football history are less well known because their careers are several decades ago.
 There are others everyone knows.

 He began his career at the age of 17 at Újpest Dózsa in Budapest.
 He played for the club for 17 years.
 Between 1961 and 1978 he scored 303 goals in 417 league matches for the club.
 During this time he won the Hungarian Championship in 8 matches with the club – from 1969 to 1974/75 7 times in a row and 3 times with the Hungarian Cup in 1969, 1970, 1974/75.